zarukentom/Biography-of-Emmanuel-Onyekachukwu-Iloh-/README.md

 Professional and Digital Engagement

-Emmanuel Onyekachukwu Iloh serves as an analyst within the GOA CS-VM Digital Nation, a digital and research-oriented initiative connected with GOA Community Services.
+Emmanuel Onyekachukwu Iloh serves as an analyst within the GOA CS-VM Digital Ecosystem, a digital and research-oriented initiative connected with GOA Community Services.
 In this role, he contributes to analytical work, content development, and intellectual discourse within the platform.

 Beyond analysis, he is recognized as: